Accredited Player Agent Scheme

 - An accredited agent is committed to the RLAPAS Code of Ethics;

 - An accredited agent must meet the ethical and professional standards required by the Accreditation Scheme;

 - Every agreement between a player and agent must be recorded on a standard approved Player Agent Agreement which is then registered with the scheme;

 - The accreditation scheme has the endorsement of the NRL Clubs, the NRL and other major junior and senior Rugby League bodies, plus the Rugby League Players Association;

 - An accredited agent has the right to use the Rugby League Accredited Player Agent brand; look for the ‘Accredited Player Agent’ logo on their business cards.

 The scheme is independent of the NRL and is administered by a board made up of representative of the NRL, Player Agents, Players and Secondary Schools Rugby League, with an independent chairman.

-No agent, unless accredited, can negotiate a contract for a player at Toyota Cup or NRL level unless he or she is accredited.
+No agent, unless accredited, can negotiate a contract for a player at Holden Cup or NRL level unless he or she is accredited.

 A contract will not be registered with the NRL if the agent used is not accredited is listed on the contract.
 So be sure you are with an accredited agent.